AnarB12/Remote-Sensing-Image-Segmentation/README.md

 ## Overview

 This repository contains a version of code used for my **master's thesis** on satellite image segmentation.
 The primary focus of this project is on segmenting remote sensing images using the U-Net architectures.
 It includes data preprocessing, model training, and evaluation.
+This is currently a simple application, but it will be updated and extended over time.

 ## Features